researcher-rwell/research/JamesTest.md

 Male C57BL/6J mice (25.3 ± 1.4 g), aged 8–12 weeks, were included (n = 40).
 (Van Dijk et al., 2013).
 Twenty-two male Sprague–Dawley rats (Rattus norvegicus; Harlan Laboratories, Indianapolis, IN, USA) were obtained and acclimatized for at least 48 h.
 Vendor health reports indicated that the rats were free of known viral, bacterial and parasitic pathogens.
 (Katayama et al., 2013).

-Housing and Husbandry:

-We kept the mice bah fdoabibqvfhlbqhjl

 # Sample size:

 Twenty eight healthy rats were divided into four groups of seven each.
 Animals of group I received distilled water (0.1 ml/day) and served as control, whereas group II animals received only ISO at 100 mg/kg.
 Animals of group III and IV were treated with test alkaloid at pre-standardized dose of 40 mg/kg (p.o.) daily for 7 days.
 (Panda et al., 2013).